chris-ali/j6dof-flight-sim/README.md

 - The 6DOF state equations come from *Small Unmanned Aircraft: Theory and Practice by Beard, R.W. and McLain, T.W.*

 - Trimming method and other simulation strategies come from *Principles of Flight Simulation, Allerton David*

+## Building and Development
+- Maven is required to build project and generate natives

+- Running build script ./buildJavaFlightSim.sh will execute the Maven task, package all required dependencies and natives, and generate natives in the workspace folder

+- buildJavaFlightSim.sh should be compatible with in Windows if running through WSL shell